Having an eye examination at home

 If you have any problems following your eye examination

 If you have any problems with your eyes or glasses following your eye examination, contact the optometrist and let them know.
-For example, if you find that your new spectacles are not working well for you, then the optometrist will be able to check what the problem may be and help to find a solution.
-It is not unusual to take a week or two to get used to a new spectacle prescription, but it is advisable to discuss this with the optometrist so that they can check the prescription and assess the fitting of your new spectacles.
+For example, if you find that your new spectacles are not working well for you, the optometrist can check what the problem might be and help to find a solution.
+It is not unusual to take a week or two to get used to a new glasses prescription, but it is advisable to discuss this with the optometrist so that if necessary, they can check the prescription and make sure your new glasses fit you correctly.
 Most problems can be resolved quickly and easily.